 TrimacareTM by PlusPlus Lifesciences is designed and formulated by a team of doctors, pharmacologists, and nutritionists following the guidelines of WHO and ICMR.
 TrimacareTM comes in 3 different packs for each trimester, as the pregnancy needs are unique in each trimester, and it provides all the 20+ nutrients required by a pregnant woman and her child holistically and to supplement the needs perfectly.

-The table given below talks about the amount of each B-complex vitamin which all the TrimacareTM products contain.
+The table given below talks about the amount of each vitamin B complex multivitamin which all the TrimacareTM products contain.
 TrimacareTM 1 caters to the requirements of the first trimester of pregnancy.
 TrimacareTM 2 fulfills the requirements of the second trimester of pregnancy.
 TrimacareTM 3 fulfills the requirements of the third trimester of pregnancy.

 Vitamin B TrimacareTM 1 TrimacareTM 2 TrimacareTM 3